SaaS Economics

 Months to recover CAC~17~26

 Lifetime value works the same way.
 LTV is built on gross-margin dollars across the retained life of a customer, not on revenue.
 Raise the margin and you raise both the speed of payback and the size of the lifetime contribution, from the same top line.
-That is the link between margin and how aggressively a company can fund growth, and it connects directly to how a business prices: see Usage-Based Pricing vs Seat-Based Pricing.
+That link is also where founders fool themselves, because an LTV built on revenue instead of margin dollars flatters the model, a trap dissected in LTV models and where founders lie to themselves.
+How a business prices feeds straight back into the margin line too: see usage-based pricing vs seat-based pricing.

 The hidden vulnerability: margin compresses